-The Walking Curriculum challenge ran from April 3, 2019 (National Walking Day) to May 17, 2019 this year.
-(Taking into account different school holidays etc.) Educators around the globe (preK through high school) took student learning outside for part of the day–rain or snow or shine–for 30 days.
+We are excited to launch a 30-day Walking Curriculum challenge starting September 16, 2019!
+Join educators around the globe (preK through high school) in taking learning outside for part of the day–rain or snow or shine–for 30 days.

-With The Walking Curriculum: Evoking Wonder And Developing A Sense of Place as a resource and guide, outdoor learning involved engaging students in imagination- and inquiry-focused walks designed to enrich learning of the regular curriculum.
-Outdoor, walking-based learning fuelled cross-curricular activities students then pursued throughout the rest of their day.
+With The Walking Curriculum: Evoking Wonder And Developing A Sense of Place as a resource and guide for outdoor learning you can engage students in imagination- and inquiry-focused walks designed to enrich their understanding of the regular curriculum.
+Outdoor, walking-based learning will fuel cross-curricular activities that students pursue throughout the rest of their day.

 What is the Walking Curriculum?